Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 feet|V,S,M*|Instantanious|Evocation|Attack|

 You launch a bolt of fire towards a target you can see within range.
 If the attack hits, they take 3d6 fire damage and starts _burning_.
-If the target already is burning they must succeed a Constitution saving throw or are restrained until the end of their turn.
+If the target already is burning they are restrained until the end of their turn.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6.